 11 questions to ask yourself when you don't feel close to God

 Do you ever feel so far away from God, like you're on opposite sides of the world and you just can't get to Him?
+Like you can't please Him and build His kingdom because you can't even feel Him near?
 Do you ever feel like life just keeps hammering you to the ground and you're too weak to look for God?
 Does your life feel empty?

 Man, I've been there probably more than I care to admit, honestly.

 The first thing to realize is that these are just feelings, and feelings are fleeting.
 God promises that He will never leave or forsake anyone who belongs to Him.

 You can still build the kingdom, even when you don't feel close to God.
 The kingdom isn't built on feelings but obedience.
 (Tweet this!)

 Even so, sometimes we do things that lead us away from God or outside forces make us feel distant from God.
 This is how to deal with that.

 Okay, before I start, I need you to understand something.

 Our emotions are fickle things, and even when we don't feel close to God, He is always close to us.
 He never leaves us or moves further away.
 It's just our feelings.